 Autism and Other Neurological Conditions

 Using existing technology (MRI scan) the folds in a brain’s Cerebral White Matter are first mapped via gyrificaition.
 The resulting shapes are then analyzed by imaging technology.
-This new invention is comprised of machinery, systems, and software capable of producing a 3D map of a brain based on the scans.
-Using this 3D mesh map the brain’s neurological health can be evaluated.
-This provides the opportunity to diagnose and determine the severity of suspected neurological conditions.
+This technology is comprised of software capable of producing a 3D map of a brain based on scans.
+Using this 3D mesh map the brain’s neurological health may be evaluated.
+This may provide the opportunity to aid in the early diagnosis of Autism and potentially other neurological conditions.

 Current Diagnostic Techniques for Autism

-New Technology Reveals the Autistic Brain as Young as 5-Month of Age
+New Technology May Reveal the Autistic Brain Earlier

 Classifying a brain includes four steps: